 Slower Access To Information

-Print dictionaries can be bulky, but there are some that are smaller and take up less space.
+Print dictionaries can be bulky, but some are smaller and take up less space.
 Nonetheless, they still take up more space than, oh… I don’t know YOUR PHONE.
 Carrying it around can be more of a burden than a blessing at times.

 Harder To Bookmark Information

 Let’s say you find a word or piece of information you deem really important.
 What do you do then?
-Well, you can cut up pieces of colored paper and cram them in between the pages hoping they don’t fly out or misplaced.
+You can cut up pieces of colored paper and cram them between the pages, hoping they don’t fly out or get misplaced.
 There is also the option of taking a bold sharpie marker and risk eventually defacing your entire dictionary).
-Either way, bookmarking is going to be more of a pain than a pleasure.
+Either way, bookmarking will be more of a pain than a pleasure.

 Expensive In The Long Run

-Print dictionaries can be relatively expensive, but the price itself isn’t necessarily the problem here.
-Suppose you buy a $20 dictionary and then next month some group of scholars decides they want to add 1,000 more words to the language.
-That’s going to cost you another $20 or probably even more since it’s new!
-I don’t know about you all, but I’d rather just update the app on my phone and move on with my life.
+Print dictionaries can be relatively expensive, but the price isn’t necessarily the problem here.
+Suppose you buy a $20 dictionary, and then next month, some group of scholars decides they want to add 1,000 more words to the language.
+That will cost you another $20 or probably even more since it’s new!
+I don’t know about you all, but I’d just update the app on my phone and move on with my life.

 No Audio To Practice Words

-Normally, I wouldn’t be so critical about this one, since integrating sound into something as dense into a dictionary isn’t easy.
+Usually, I wouldn’t be so critical about this one since integrating sound into something as dense as a dictionary isn’t easy.
 However, language learners prefer ( I know I certainly do!) to hear a word when it is first introduced to solidify the meaning.
-The only sound you’ll be hearing with a paper dictionary is the sound of exactly that, paper.
+The only sound you’ll be hearing with a paper dictionary is the sound of precisely that, paper.
 Good luck trying to get a word’s phonetics out of that… you can also try guessing, but that never goes well.

 Are Print Dictionaries Really Dead?

-So who’s to say that the use of paper dictionaries aren’t completely obsolete?
+So who’s to say that the use of paper dictionaries isn’t entirely obsolete?
 Well, you can try the millions of people who still use them.
-But, why is there such a fascination in something that seems so inefficient?
+But why is there such a fascination with something that seems so inefficient?

-You’d be quite surprised actually!
+You’d be pretty surprised!
 Print dictionaries are still in widespread use for good reason!
-As language learners, we need to remember that there is always more than one way of accessing information.
+As language learners, we must remember that there is always more than one way of accessing information.
 We don’t always need to use an electronic dictionary to find information, as the standard paper dictionary can hold massive amounts of value.

-Personally, if someone were to ask me to look up a word on my dictionary without specifying what kind of dictionary, I’m going to use my phone.
-The reason for that quick decision isn’t that I hold a bias towards electronic dictionaries, but rather that I prefer to be efficient.
+Personally, if someone were to ask me to look up a word in my dictionary without specifying what kind of dictionary, I’m going to use my phone.
+The reason for that quick decision isn’t that I am biased towards electronic dictionaries, but instead that I prefer to be efficient.
 This isn’t to say that I don’t have my fair share of print dictionaries, but how often do I use them?
+Not enough.

 Yes, Paper Dictionaries Are Dead

 Yes, the answer is yes.
-As comprehensive and open-minded as I tried to be with this article, I’ve come to a consensus that the paper dictionary is truly dead.
-Be honest with yourselves, when was the last time you saw somebody whip out a 1,000 page dictionary to find a word mid-conversation?
+As comprehensive and open-minded as I tried to be with this article, I’ve concluded that the paper dictionary is dead.
+Be honest with yourselves, when was the last time you saw somebody whip out a 1,000-page dictionary to find a word mid-conversation?

-Okay, I’ll do you guys a solid here and say they aren’t “dead”, but they’re definitely already 6 ft under in your nearest cemetery.
-And I only mention this point because they are still being produced in stores, and kept on the shelves on high schools and other educational facilities.
+Okay, I’ll give you guys a solid here and say they aren’t “dead,” but they’re already 6 feet under in your nearest cemetery.
+And I only mention this point because they are still being produced in stores and kept on the shelves of high schools and other educational facilities.

 So, by all means, use a print dictionary, but remember you might be cutting yourself short.
 Better yet, try using both print and electronic dictionaries and see which one you prefer.
-I’m certain you’re eventually going to throw one away, and I’m even more certain that it’s going to be the one with the paper in it.
+I’m sure you’ll eventually throw one away, and I’m even more confident it will be the one with the paper in it.